 Q. Will I receive a daily allowance?

 A. Daily allowance cannot be provided to students.
 For domestic and international travel, travel expenses are calculated starting from Tokyo Station or Haneda/Narita airports.

-Q. Will I be reimbursed for overseas travel insurance?
+Q. Can I claim for overseas travel insurance?